 - Group similar items or frequently paired items in the warehouse: Just like line cooks in a restaurant, you can make your packing teams quicker by placing everything within arms reach.
 If two things are commonly sent together, put them together.
-If you use a third-party order fulfillment partner, ensure they’re constantly optimizing for this.
+If you use an ecommerce fulfillment partner, ensure they’re constantly optimizing for this.

 - Offer multiple shipping options: Provide customers with options so they can opt into either cheaper or more expensive shipping options.
 Those who can afford to wait get a discount or credit, whereas those who cannot wait, pay.

-while you’ll find many benchmarks out there against which to compare yourself, none is better than your own past performance.
-Your business is unique, and it can be a mistake to focus too much on competitors.
-Instead, focus on your goals – growth, happy customers, and a good margin – and keep optimizing for that.
+While you’ll find many benchmarks out there to compare your shipping process workflow with, none is better than your own past performance.
+Your brand is unique, and it can be a mistake to focus too much on competitors.
+Instead, focus on your goals – growth, happy shoppers, and a good margin – and keep optimizing for that.